cdeeg7293/MovieRentalApp/README.md

 -Admins[username, password]

-As this is intended for offline use, I have setup admin login with the following credentials
+As this is intended for offline use, You have to setup admin login

-Email: vemanapavan@gmail.com
-passwd: hello123

 Please write to me if you do not understand the flow of app